583-dsdt-team/old-pic-tool/README.md

 ### Preprocesser (preprocess.py)

-This module takes photos of people and returns the photos cropped, and grayscale if requested.
+This module takes photos of people and returns the photos cropped.
+Can convert pictures to grayscale if requested.
+Can blur photos if requested.

 ### Colorizer (colorizer/colorizer.py)